Epithelioid sarcoma: MET

-MET (mesenchymal to epithelial transition) is another biological pathway that is likely involved in the development and progression of epithelioid sarcoma. c-MET is a tyrosine kinase oncogene, and its signaling pathway has been implicated in a variety of malignancies, including many cancers.
+MET (mesenchymal to epithelial transition) is a biological pathway that appears to be important for the development and progression of epithelioid sarcoma.
+MET is a tyrosine kinase oncogene, and its signaling pathway has been implicated in a variety of malignancies, including many cancers.

 Sonic hedgehog and Notch

-The Sonic hedgehog and Notch signaling pathways are also suspected to be up-regulated in epithelioid sarcoma.
+The Sonic hedgehog (SHH) and Notch signaling pathways appear to be active in epithelioid sarcoma.
 These cell signaling pathways control cellular proliferation and differentiation.
 They are also involved in cancer stem cell coordination and disease invasiveness and metastasis.
-Hhat inhibitors (such as RU-SKI 43) block the Sonic hedgehog signaling pathway by inhibiting hedgehog palmitoyl acytl-transferase.
-Current trials are investigating Notch inhibitors against epithelioid sarcoma.
+Hhat inhibitors (such as RU-SKI 43) block the SHH pathway by inhibiting hedgehog palmitoyl acytl-transferase.
+Trials have investigated Notch inhibitors in sarcomas such as epithelioid sarcoma.

 mTOR

-The frequent hyperactivation of mTOR (mammalian target of rapamycin) signaling has also been observed in epithelioid sarcoma.
-The mTOR pathway has been described as a “master switch” for cellular catabolism and anabolism, and it can enhance cell cycle progression, cell survival, and block normal cell death (apoptosis).
-It has been demonstrated that simply blocking mTOR signaling can result in the reactivation of the AKT pathway, negating much of the anti-mTOR's efficacy.
-This reactivation of AKT has been shown to be c-MET-dependent, resulting in the rationale that blocking both mTOR and c-MET concurrently would show increased efficacy.
+The frequent overactivation of mTOR (mammalian target of rapamycin) signaling has also been observed in epithelioid sarcoma.
+The mTOR pathway has been described as a "master switch" for cellular catabolism and anabolism, and it can enhance cell cycle progression, cell survival, and block normal cell death (apoptosis).
+It has been demonstrated that simply blocking mTOR signaling can result in the reactivation of the AKT pathway, negating much of mTOR blockade.
+Reactivation of AKT has been shown to be MET-dependent, resulting in the rationale that blocking both mTOR and MET concurrently should be a useful approach to treat epithelioid sarcoma.

 EGFR

 The over-expression of epidermal growth factor receptor (EGFR) has been reported in a majority of epithelioid sarcomas.
 EGFR is a member of the HER receptor family.
 Upon ligand binding, EGFR phosphorylation triggers the activation of downstream signaling pathways involved in critical cellular functions such as proliferation, survival, and angiogenesis.
 In-vitro and in-vivo laboratory experiments have demonstrated that the blockade of EGFR in epithelioid sarcoma results in decreased cell proliferation, increased apoptosis, and abrogated invasion and migration capacities.
-While the simple blockade of EGFR with a single agent has shown limited results in the clinical setting, when used as part of a combination regime (where an EGFR inhibitor is combined with an mTOR inhibitor), a synergism has been observed, and superior tumor growth inhibition has been demonstrated.
+While the blockade of EGFR with a medication has shown limited results in the clinical setting, when used as part of a combination with another drugs, such as an mTOR inhibitor, synergy has been observed, and superior tumor growth inhibition has been demonstrated.

 CD109

-CD109 is often expressed in advanced epithelioid sarcoma and is thought to mark the cancer stem cell (or cancer initiating cell) of the disease.
-Its level of expression has also been shown to be predictive of outcome.
+CD109, usually found on lymphocytes, is also expressed in epithelioid sarcoma, and is thought to mark the cancer stem cell (or cancer initiating cell) of the disease.
+Its expression has also been shown to be predictive of outcome.
 Cancer stem cells are a small population of tumor cells characterized by general chemo-resistance, the ability to self-renew, multi-differentiation potential, dormancy capabilities, and tumorigenesis.
-Therefore, cancer stem cells are thought to play key roles in the progression and relapse of cancer.
+In this way, cancer stem cells are thought to play key roles in the progression and relapse of cancer.